czlee/debatekeeper/README.md

 What is the status of this app?
 -------------------------------
-As of January 2023, I'm working through the release process of version 1.4.
-This is mostly just to comply with Android's [target API level requirements](https://support.google.com/googleplay/android-developer/answer/11926878), so that the app doesn't get pulled from the Play Store.
-I don't intend to do any other work on Debatekeeper, other than maintaining the new [online formats repository](https://github.com/czlee/debatekeeper-formats) and further target API updates.
+Version 1.4 was rolled out in June 2023.
+This update was mostly just to comply with Android's [target API level requirements](https://support.google.com/googleplay/android-developer/answer/11926878), so that the app doesn't get pulled from the Play Store.
+I don't intend to do any other work on Debatekeeper, other than maintaining the new [online formats repository](https://github.com/czlee/debatekeeper-formats) (whose main purpose is to make it easier to accept new debate formats without having to update the app) and further target API upd

-The main motivation for the new online repository is to make it easier to make new debate formats available.
-Before version 1.3, new formats were distributed with app updates, and there hadn't been one for five years.
-I don't anticipate doing any further development on the app.

-Consider this an open invitation for anyone else to pick up this project and run with it.
+I would love for someone new to pick up this project and run with it.
 It's licensed under the GPLv3, so any prospective developer would be bound by those licensing terms.
 You're welcome to contact me if you have any questions.
 See the [notes for prospective developers below](#notes-for-prospective-developers).

 Licence